flybywiresim/docs/docs/dev-corner/qa-process.md

 We try to keep the number of QA testers at a reasonable and manageable level to ensure quality and sufficient PRs to test for each QA team member.

-If you'd like to apply for the QA Trainee role we recommend to actually conduct a few tests as described below without submitting any reports to GitHub!
+If you'd like to apply for the QA Trainee role, we recommend to actually conduct a few tests as described below without submitting any reports to GitHub!

-Send an application message and your test reports to the [Contact(s)](#contacts) at the bottom of this page via DM and the QA leaders will decide if you are eligible for a QA Trainee role (provided there are open positions).
+Send an application message and your test reports to the [contact(s)](#contacts) at the bottom of this page via DM, and the QA leaders will decide if you are eligible for a QA Trainee role (provided there are open positions).

 !!! warning ""
     **Please do not submit reports to GitHub without having a QA Discord role.**

 ## What to Test

-The FlyByWire development process provides a constant stream of new Pull Requests to be tested as each and every single code change goes through this workflow.
+The FlyByWire development process provides a constant stream of new Pull Requests to be tested as every single code change goes through this workflow.
 All commits to the master branch (Development Version) are therefore code-reviewed and QA-tested.

-To manage this process we use the GitHub Project feature.
+To manage this process, we use the GitHub Project feature.

 This is a simple Kanban board where items move from the left to the right.
-For QA tests the third column is relevant ("QA Team Review: Ready to Test")
+For QA tests, the third column is relevant ("QA Team Review: Ready to Test")

 ![QA Project Board on GitHub](assets/qa-process/qa-board.png "QA Project Board on GitHub"){loading=lazy}<br/>[QA Project Board on GitHub](https://github.com/flybywiresim/a32nx/projects/4){target=new}

 If you have gotten a grasp on the above instructions, pick a PR to test from the list.

-Read the description and testing instructions of the PR carefully and make sure you have the required skills and the necessary time available to conduct the test in a high quality fashion.
+Read the description and testing instructions of the PR carefully and make sure you have the required skills and the necessary time available to conduct the test in a high-quality fashion.

 ## How to get PR Builds